Life as a small business owner can sometimes be lonely, especially if you work from home or alone.

 Co-working spaces can provide you with a much needed change of scenery and the chance to interact with other local business owners.
 Even spending one day a fortnight at a co-working space can be beneficial in preventing feelings of isolation.

-There are a number of co-working spaces around Perth that can provide you with a place to work (NB: you may need to book in first or pay a small fee, so make sure you check before turning up).
-Many of these spaces offer not just a place to park yourself and your laptop, but meeting rooms, event spaces and the all-important access to coffee.
+There are several co-working spaces around Perth that can provide you with a place to work (NB: you may need to book in first or pay a small fee, so make sure you check before turning up).
+Many of these spaces offer not just a place to park yourself and your laptop, but offer meeting rooms, event spaces and the all-important access to coffee.

 Finally, don’t forget your local neighbourhood café.
 You can be working side by side with others while putting money back into another small business (just remember to invest in food and beverages if you are settling in for a while!).